althealouise/alcruzProject-Functions-and-Errors/README.md

 # alcruzProject-Functions-and-Errors
-MyContract is a Solidity smart contract that allows the contract owner to deposit and withdraw funds, and includes functionality to ensure certain conditions are always met.
+SimpleContract is a Solidity smart contract that allows the contract owner to deposit and withdraw funds, and includes functionality to ensure certain conditions are always met.
 This contract is designed for educational purposes to demonstrate the usage of require, assert, and revert statements in Solidity.

 ## Features
 - Owner-only functions: Certain functions can only be called by the contract owner.